 The current general graywater permit is valid until May 1, 2027.
 If you wish to continue permit coverage beyond May 1, 2027 DEQ must receive a permit renewal application form by March 2, 2027.
 If DEQ receives a complete renewal application on time, the permit will remain current until DEQ issues a new permit.

 The owner or operator of a graywater reuse and disposal system must monitor the operation of the system.
 An annual report certifying that the system was operated in compliance with the permit must be submitted to DEQ as described in the permit.

 Tier 1 General Permit (2401)

-A person operating a graywater reuse and disposal system under a Tier 1 general permit (2401) is not required to submit an annual report to DEQ.
-However, except in years when the general permit is renewed, an annual report may be submitted to DEQ in lieu of the $40 annual compliance fee.
+A person operating a graywater reuse and disposal system under a Tier 1 general permit (2401) is only required to submit an annual report to DEQ when the permit is renewed.
+However, an annual report may be submitted to DEQ in lieu of the $40 annual compliance fee.
 To waive the annual compliance fee, the annual report must be submitted to DEQ by January 15 using the DEQ report form.

 Tier 2 General Permit (2402) and Tier 3 Individual Permit

-A person operating a graywater reuse and disposal system under a Tier 2 general permit (2402) or a Tier 3 individual permit is required to submit an annual report to DEQ certifying that the system was operated in compliance with conditions in the permit.
+A person operating a graywater reuse and disposal system under a Tier 2 general permit (2402) or a Tier 3 individual permit is required to submit an annual report to DEQ by January 15 certifying that the system was operated in compliance with conditions in the permit.